 One thing you certainly won’t have to worry about when you’re in Malta is food.
-Maltese cuisine is based on fresh and seasonal local produce, and being surrounded by clean and clear water, Malta offers many varieties of fresh fish caught by local fishermen.
-Maltese dishes are quite particular, but loved by many – in fact the Maltese are renowned for their delicious fluffy, crunchy-crust bread, made by locals and baked in wood ovens.
+Maltese cuisine is based on fresh and seasonal local produce, and being surrounded by clean and clear water, the island offers many varieties of fresh fish caught by local fishermen.
+Local dishes are quite distinct and loved by many – in fact we are renowned for our delicious fluffy, crunchy-crust bread, made in local bakeries and baked in wood ovens.

-At P&A Sullivan we’d be very happy to recommend only the best restaurants that offer guests the perfect traditional Maltese meal experience with great food, a perfect glass of Maltese wine, and an easy-going Maltese atmosphere.
+At P&A Sullivan we’d be very happy to recommend only the best restaurants that offer guests the perfect traditional Maltese meal experience with great food, a perfect glass of local wine, and an easy-going regional atmosphere.